SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 </tbody>
 </table>

 ##### 7. Presented below is a table of the number count of the participants in the survey by Occupation.
+If there are blanks in job data, they will be assigned NA.

 ```r